python-cffi/release-doc/doc/source/goals.rst

 -----------------

-The best way to contact us is on the IRC ``#pypy`` channel of ``irc.freenode.net``.
+The best way to contact us is on the IRC ``#pypy`` channel of ``irc.libera.chat``.
 Feel free to discuss matters either there or in the `mailing list`_.
 Please report to the `issue tracker`_ any bugs.

 As a general rule, when there is a design issue to resolve, we pick the